pytest-dev/pytest-mock/docs/contributing.rst

     $ pip install --editable .[dev]
     $ pre-commit install

-Tests are run with ``tox``, you can run the baseline environments before submitting a PR:
+Tests are run with ``nox``, you can run the baseline environments before submitting a PR:

 .. code-block:: console

-    $ tox -e py38
+    $ nox -e tests-3.10

 Style checks and formatting are done automatically during commit courtesy of `pre-commit <https://pre-commit.com>`_.